Skagen Odde

-Contrary to common belief, the northmost point of Jutland and Denmark proper is located on the spit's northern beach (Nordstrand) and not on the sandbar of Grenen at the tip of the spit.
+Grenen is commonly believed to be the northernmost point of Denmark proper.
+However, since the point greatly curves towards the east, the true northern point lies at the nearby Skagen Nordstrand.
+This can be noticed easily by looking at a map of the area.

 Geography

 Skagen Odde covers the narrow peninsula from Ålbæk in the south, to the area around Grenen in the northeast where the Skagerrak meets the Kattegat.
 It comprises the towns of Skagen, Hulsig and the holiday resort of Kandestederne.
 At Kandestederne, the coastal cliff is noted to be raised with marine deposits.
 Protected areas of the peninsula include Grenen at 350 ha, Hulsig Hede at 2170 ha, Råbjerg Mile at 1620 ha, and part of Bunken Klitplantage at 670 ha.

 Still in a state of flux, the peninsula was formed some 15,000 years ago when the ice melted around Vendsyssel creating a coastline stretching south to Frederikshavn.
 It was formed by sedimentary materials drifting from Jutland's west coast.
 The northernmost point is located on Skagen Nordstrand, where currents bring sand to the Skagens Rev reef, causing it to grow (20–25 ft) in an easterly direction every year while the western side is slowly eroded.
 This explains why the summer houses built on the coast around 1900 are now some 500 m from the beach.
 The sand spit is reported to be extending at the rate 4 m per year.
 The spit's evolution has been "influenced by isostatic uplift (causing a drop in relative sea level) and eustatic sea level change."